andrewbranch/gatsby-remark-vscode/README.md

         resolve: `gatsby-remark-vscode`,
         // All options are optional.
 Defaults shown here.
         options: {
           colorTheme: 'Dark+ (default dark)', // Read on for list of included themes.
-Also accepts a function.
+Also accepts object and function forms.
           wrapperClassName: '',  // Additional class put on 'pre' tag
           injectStyles: true,    // Injects (minimal) additional CSS for layout and scrolling
           extensions: [],        // Extensions to download from the marketplace to provide more languages and themes